Brown Recluse Spiders

-While there are several kinds of spiders living in and around homes and structures here in Texas most are not dangerous, in fact many are helpful because they feed upon other nuisance insects, like mosquitos, flies and other pests.
-But what about the infamous and potentially dangerous Brown Recluse also known as the ‘violin’ or ‘fiddleback’ spider because of the violin-shaped marking.
+While several kinds of spiders live in and around homes and structures here in Texas, most are not dangerous; in fact, many are helpful because they feed upon other nuisance insects, like mosquitos, flies, and other insects pests.
+But what about the infamous and potentially dangerous Brown Recluse, also known as the ‘violin’ or ‘fiddle back’ spider, because of the violin-shaped marking?

-It may be easier to describe where Brown Recluse spiders don’t live in Texas.
-You can almost create a divider starting south of Corpus Christi going southwest of San Antonio and Uvalde to just South of Lubbock near the Midland/Odessa area.
-The drier, more arid climate of far West Texas isn’t very hospitable for these spiders.
+It may be easier to describe where Brown Recluse Spiders don’t live in Texas.
+You can almost create a divider starting south of Corpus Christi, going southwest of San Antonio and Uvalde to just South of Lubbock near the Midland/Odessa area.
+Far West Texas’s drier, more arid climate isn’t very hospitable for these spiders.

-We have to take into consideration that all insects’ range will vary with weather or how some pests hitchhike to a non-native area in boxes or furnishings, but infestations seldom become established.
+We must consider that all insects’ range will vary with weather or how some pests hitchhike to a non-native area in boxes or furnishings, but infestations seldom become established.